Grix

 these breakpoints to make it responsive.

-one.
-But grix is strong and if you only precise
+But grix is strong and if you only specify .xs2

 Resize your browser to understand the example below.